Top 10 Chicken Nesting Boxes

-Finding ways to cut costs on the farm in today’s economy by making or designating items for chicken husbandry can boost the family budget—or at least not tap it for new items.
-As more people decide to keep chickens on the farm, most of them want to save money in keeping with their self-sufficient lifestyles.
+Finding ways to cut costs on the farm in today’s economy by making or designating items for poultry farming can boost the family budget—or at least not tap it for new items.
+As more people turn to raising chickens for eggs or meat, most of them want to save money in keeping with their desire for self sustaining living.

-The basic purpose of a nest box is to encourage hens to lay their eggs in a clean cubicle in relative peace and privacy.
+The basic purpose of chicken nesting boxes is to encourage hens to lay their eggs in a clean cubicle in relative peace and privacy.
 A properly built nest assures that eggs are kept in a good environment for collection or hatching.
 Chickens are not particular about where they lay their eggs; however, a suitable nest box in which to lay eggs can make things flow more smoothly around the farm.
 No one wants to hunt for eggs, except perhaps at Easter!

 Nest box construction can be pretty basic or more elaborate, depending on your creativity, available materials and finances.
 The best materials from which to make chicken nests are those that are easy to clean and sterilize.
 For example, metal and plastic can be sanitized, bleached and scrubbed.
 In addition, these materials don’t absorb chicken feces or the product you use to clean them.
 Conversely, wooden boxes are convenient and easy to fabricate, but a little more tricky to clean.

 How many hens per nest box?

 Most chicken experts recommend an average of one nesting space per five birds.
 Others say no more than one nest per 3-4 birds, which is more in keeping with the Five Freedoms guidance that promotes proper animal welfare.
 On the other end of the scale, the Department of Environment, Food and Rural Affairs advises a ratio of one nesting box to seven hens.
 Overall, the minimum standards suggest not over-burdening chicken nesting boxes.